fwilleke80/pkg_pungaanalytics/README.md

 - Home and article pages
 - Archive/list pages
-- Audio Archive clip detail pages
 - Module and component pages with their own public URL
+- Basically all menu items

 The **Most viewed pages** report groups these page views by path.
 Query strings are excluded by default, so filtered variants of one page normally remain grouped together.